ChangeRequest/exceptions.hw1/README.md

 There two methods:

 1. **execute** - executes array of operations.
 Do not guaranty that all operations are executed without errors and do not revert previous operations in case of errors.
 2. **executeInTransaction** - executes array of operations in transactions.
 Guaranty that ALL operations are executed or none of them (in case of any error).
-Should disable autoCommit after execution.
+Should enable autoCommit after execution.

 4 Cafe
 ------